toddledev/documentation/docs/08-pages/01-overview/index.md

 ---

 # Page fundamentals
-Pages are the foundation of applications in toddle.
+Pages are the foundation of applications in Nordcraft.
 They represent distinct screens with unique URLs that users navigate to, creating the overall structure of your web application.

-# What are pages in toddle
+# What are pages in Nordcraft
-Pages in toddle are specialized components that serve as the top-level containers for your application's screens.
+Pages in Nordcraft are specialized components that serve as the top-level containers for your application's screens.
 They function as containers for all the content and functionality available at a specific URL.
 - Each page has a unique URL path
 - Pages are top-level components in your application structure, not nested within other elements
 - Pages do not have attributes or events since they don't have parent components